 The Agreement or a portion of the Agreement is assigned, subcontracted, or transferred by Contractor without the written consent of the City.

-The Contractor fails to ensure that all Contractor Members providing Services comply with the insurance coverage requirements of Article 4.

-The Contractor fails to have an operating agreement or subcontract indicating that requires Contractor Members to meet the obligations of Section 10.2.

 Any voluntary or involuntary petition or similar pleading under any chapter, section or sections of the Bankruptcy Code or other insolvency law is filed by or against Contractor, or any voluntary or involuntary proceeding in any court or tribunal, is instituted to declare Contractor insolvent, and the same is not dismissed or discharged within ninety (9()) days after the date of initiation of any such proceedings.

-Contractor assigns its assets for the benefit of Contractor's creditors without prior written notice and agreement by the City.

 A receiver is appointed for the Contractor or any of its Property.